 - Gluten-Free Corn Bread

-- Southern Mac and Cheese
+- Dutch Oven Mac and Cheese

-- Chips and Simple Guacamole or Chunky Salsa
+- Chips and Guacamole or Chunky Salsa

-- TO STORE – Store leftovers in an airtight container; they will keep for 3-4 days.
+- Refrigerate: Store the leftovers in an airtight container for 3-4 days.

-- TO REHEAT – For best results, warm the leftovers in the oven for 15-20 minutes at 350° F (176° C).
+- Reheat: Warm the leftovers in the oven for 15-20 minutes at 350°F (176°C).

 How long to cook chicken wings?

-I found the sweet spot, and I bake our gluten free chicken wings recipe for 30-40 minutes at 450° F (232° C) for crispy, fall-off-the-bone chicken wings every time!
-The best way to know the chicken wings are done cooking is to use a food thermometer to ensure the wings have reached an internal cooking temperature of 165° F (73° C).
+I found the sweet spot, and I bake our gluten free chicken wings recipe for 30-40 minutes at 450°F (232°C) for crispy, fall-off-the-bone chicken wings every time!
+The best way to know the chicken wings are done cooking is to use a food thermometer to ensure the wings have reached an internal cooking temperature of 165°F (73°C).

 Can I make the wings in advance?